-These beautifully pink raspberry bliss balls are really easy to make needing just five ingredients – raspberries, coconut, almonds, dates and oats.
-They’re very easy to make.
-My kids absolutely love them and feel like they’re getting a real treat.
-I’m happy too because I know they’re full of healthy, natural ingredients.
+These beautifully pink raspberry bliss balls are really easy to make needing just five ingredients - raspberries, coconut, almonds, dates and oats.
+My kids love them and feel like they're getting a real treat.
+I'm happy too because I know they're full of healthy, natural ingredients.